The complex Lorentzian Leech lattice and the bimonster (II): Some generalities on complex hyperbolic reflection groups

 \section{Some generalities on complex hyperbolic reflection groups}

 \begin{topic}{\bf The complex hyperbolic space: } A general reference for complex hyperbolic geometry is \cite{WG:CHG}.
 Let $V$ be a complex vector space, with an Hermitian form $\ip{\;}{\;}$.
-Given a basis $b = ( b_1, \dotsb, b_m )$ for $V$, let $\op{gram}(V)_b = (\!( \ip{b_i}{b_j} ) \! )$ be the gram matrix of $(V,b)$.
-Assume that $V$ is Lorentzian, that is, $V$ has signature $(1,m-1)$.
+Assume that $V$ is Lorentzian, that is, the Hermitian form on $V$ has signature $(1,m-1)$.
 Then the open subset $\PP_+(V)$ of the projective space $\PP(V)$, consisting of the complex lines of positive norm, is called the complex hyperbolic space of $V$.
 If $H \subseteq V$, then let $[H]$ be the subset of $\PP_+(V)$ or $\PP(V)$ determined by $H$.
 We shall often abuse notation and write $H$ for $[H]$, if there is no possibility of confusion.

 Let $\CC^{m,n}$ denote the complex vector space $\CC^{m+n}$ with the Hermitian form

 The $n$ dimensional complex hyperbolic space $\CC H^n = \PP_+(\CC^{1,n})$ is homeomorphic to the unit ball $B^n(\CC) \subseteq \CC^n$ via the isomorphism $b': [z_0, \dotsb, z_n]' \mapsto (z_1/z_0, \dotsb, z_n/z_0)$.
 Let $x$ and $y$ be two vectors in $V$ having positive norm.
 The metric on $\CC H^n$ is given by